-Design and Production is responsible for conceptualizing, designing, producing, and aiding in the distribution of Barnard’s promotional communications.
-Whether you’re creating a poster or newsletter, a research report or a brochure, the print and production team will work with you from the inception of a project to create a publication that not only best reaches your target audience but also reflects the refreshed visual identity of the College.
+Whether you’re creating a poster or newsletter, a research report or a brochure, the design and production team will work with you from the inception of a project to the end to create materials that best reach your target audience and reflect the refreshed visual identity of the College.

 Steps for requesting printed materials:

 1. Complete the Production Request Form

 A few things to keep in mind: